Nights in White Satin: Sandra version

 A cover version of "Nights in White Satin" was released by German singer Sandra on her sixth studio album, Fading Shades (1995).
 It was produced by Michael Cretu.

 The song was released as the lead single off Fading Shades in the spring of 1995 by Virgin Records and failed to match the success of Sandra's previous singles.
-The song only reached #86 in Germany, becoming her least successful lead single there to date, and #34 in New Zealand, where it remains her only charting single.
+The song only reached number 86 in Germany, becoming her least successful lead single there to date, and number 34 in New Zealand, where it remains her only charting single.
 It fared much better in Israel where it peaked at number one, and was a top-20 hit in Finland, and a top-10 airplay hit in Poland.

 Reception

 Pan-European magazine Music & Media wrote, "Some might say it can't be done, some might even say it shouldn't be done: Still Sandra has done it, and very well too.
 Enigma-fied, the Moody Blues classic is now '90s-worthy."